Reviews You Can Rely On

 Higher pile shag carpets pose the biggest hurdle for cordless vacuums in our testing.
 It's difficult for brush rollers to reach down and agitate dust and dander buried beneath thick carpet fibers, and for suction to form a strong seal and lift debris as effectively as it does on low-pile carpet or hardwood.

-We conduct our testing in the same fashion as low pile testing: measuring, weighing, and timing, all being standardized to present findings that we can compare.
+We conduct our testing in the same way as low pile testing: measuring, weighing, and timing, all standardized to present findings we can compare.

-The Tineco did a good job sucking up material but tended to push the Cheerios down into the fibers of the high-pile carpet.
+The Tineco was our best performer on shag carpets but tended to push the Cheerios down into the fibers of the high-pile carpet.
 On the other hand, this is where the Shark Vertex thrived, picking up the larger Cheerios.
 Unfortunately, it left rice and sand behind in our timed testing.
 This makes sense, as the double rollers work well for larger debris but do not provide the powerful suction needed to grab deep into the base of the carpet.

 Shark Vertex Pro Lightweight Levoit LVAC-200